Probably the most frequent question I get from my clients is how to prepare and label products for Amazon FBA.

 In case you are using wholesale or retail arbitrage strategies where you don’t sell your own brands, then it’s obvious.
 You can’t control which labels are printed on product packaging.
-Usually products have a UPC barcode printed, and as we covered previously you can have only 1 visible barcode on product packaging.
-So you would print each FNSKU label manually in order to cover existing UPC barcodes that are already printed on packaging of a product that you are reselling.
+Usually, products have a UPC barcode printed, and as we covered previously you can have only 1 visible barcode on product packaging.
+So you would print each FNSKU label manually in order to cover existing UPC barcodes that are already printed on the packaging of a product that you are reselling.

 However even if you are using both online and offline distribution channels, I would recommend that you have different packaging for each.
-On one you would print UPC barcode and other FNSKU label.
+On one, you would print UPC barcode and other FNSKU label.